stephsicilian/Sculpture_Painting_Classifier/README.md

 # Painting or Sculpture Classification with Convolutional Neural Networks

+# Painting or Sculpture Classification with Convolutional Neural Networks

 This project is a binary image classifier built with PyTorch, designed to distinguish between two types of art: **sculptures** and **paintings**.
 The model uses a Convolutional Neural Network architecture to classify images and is trained on a dataset of artwork images. <br>

-Highest Achieved Accuracy: 89 % <br>
+Highest Achieved Accuracy: 93 % <br>

 ## Table of Contents
 - [Project Overview](#project-overview)